OpenTermsArchive/contrib-declarations/README.md

-# Open Terms Archive - All services
+# Open Terms Archive - Contrib

-The database of services tracked on [Open Terms Archive](https://opentermsarchive.org).
-These service declarations are used by the [Open Terms Archive engine](https://github.com/ambanum/OpenTermsArchive).
+These services declarations are added and maintained by volunteer contributors, with occasional reviews from the Open Terms Archive core team.
+Most of these declarations were historically imported from TOSBack.org.

 These service declarations are consumed by the [Open Terms Archive engine](https://github.com/ambanum/OpenTermsArchive).
 See the Open Terms Archive [contribution guidelines](https://github.com/ambanum/OpenTermsArchive/blob/main/docs/doc-contributing-documents.md) to learn how to add and update services or documents.

 ---
+You can [explore the tracked versions](https://github.com/OpenTermsArchive/contrib-versions) interactively or [download them as a dataset](https://github.com/OpenTermsArchive/contrib-versions/releases) in the `OpenTermsArchive/contrib-versions` repository.

+## Scope

+The documents declared in this repository are:

+- In any jurisdiction.
+- In the English language.

+Please note that due to its specific history of being the first instance of Open Terms Archive, before a clear architectural choice for decentralisation was taken, and being mostly based on non-curated imports of an existing fonds, this scope is unusually large and inconsistently enforced.
+We strongly encourage contributors to focus on [topical instances](https://github.com/ambanum/OpenTermsArchive/blob/main/README.md#instances) and use this instance only as a last resort.

 ## License